- What is Sleep Regression?

 Flexibility on your part only proves that the rules aren’t set in stone.
 This is just the opportunity a 3 year old needs to push their luck.
 You need to be the voice of discipline here.

 If you never waiver, like clockwork, it establishes a sense that there’s simply no other choice.
 If done right, they may even forget that not sleeping was ever an option at all.

 When putting your child to bed, give them one last reward for cooperating… a quick bedtime story.

 They will quickly learn that if they don’t comply, they lose out on the bedtime story.
 It doesn’t have to be very long and it helps if the main character (who is effectively your child) ends their little adventure by going to sleep.
 You don’t need to get too complicated here.
 Your soothing voice and the caring gesture will do most of the trick.
 Then all you need is a little fantasy that revolves around something they love.

-3 Year Old Wakes Up Crying Every Night (Night Terrors)
+3 Year Old Suddenly Wakes Up Crying Every Night (Night Terrors)

-At the age of three, your child’s imagination really starts to shine.
-The extents of their nightmares are limited only to their imagination, which is developing at a spectacular rate.
+Remember, at the age of three your child’s imagination really starts to shine.
+The extent of their nightmares are limited only by their imagination which is developing at a spectacular rate.

 If you find your 3 Year Old Waking Up At Night due to either bad dreams or frights, here are some tried and tested solutions you can employ.

 1. Comfort Them

 You have to realize that you signed up for this.
 A natural part of a child’s mental development is the ability to assimilate danger.
 To grow, they must be able to imagine danger and then imagine solutions to that danger… but sometimes they lose.